takelwerk/takelage-doc/doc/tau/docker.md

 `tau clean` which is an alias for `tau docker container clean` will remove all takelage containers
-(and the corresponding docker networks).
+(and the corresponding docker networks and mutagen forwards).

 ```bash
 tau clean